Stories for September 2018

 Longtime CEO ceded reins to Robert Bouttier May 2012, who stepped down in 2017 as OC 500’s John Boyle named to post … McKernan led group for 21 years, growing SoCal membership 70% to 6.2M, bought AAAs in several states … SoCal AAA is largest in US … began career in Pasadena branch 1966 … led information systems, financial management areas … Business Journal’s OC 50

 Wednesday, September 19

-Habit Burger Restaurants Inc. said a franchisee will develop nine locations in Eastern Washington and Idaho, with the first ones scheduled to open early next year.
+Habit Restaurants Inc. said a franchisee will develop nine locations in Eastern Washington and Idaho, with the first ones scheduled to open early next year.

 Staffing Boom Grows Sales Nearly 2,000%